 2.2.4 Hydraulic Analysis

 Typical assumptions used during a hydraulic analysis are listed below.
-The assumptions are typically project-specific and are chosen at the designer’s discretion.
-In many cases the client will state desired flow rates and pipe sizes, the designer will then run the calculations to confirm whether the client’s expectations are realistic and provide feedback.
+The assumptions are typically project-specific and are chosen at the designer’s discretiodesigner’s cases; the client will state desired flow rates and pipe sizes; the designer will then run the calculations to confirm whether the client’s expectations are realistic and provide feedback.

-Table 2 is an example of the results of the calculations done by utilizing the above equations and assumptions during the hydraulic calculations phase.
+Table 2 shows the results of the calculations performed using the above equations and assumptions during the hydraulic calculations phase.

 Table 2: Hydraulic Analysis

 The designer will then conclude and make recommendations based on the results obtained.
-A typical observation based on the above scenario is that the flow rate of 1000 m3/hr is adequate for the operation of all three products.
+Based on the above scenario, a typical observation is that the flow rate of 1000 m3/hr is adequate for the operation of all three products.

 2.3 Material Selection

-The applicable material specifications and standards are summarized in the following two tables as extracted from the ASME B31.4 code.
+The following two tables summarise the applicable material specifications and standards extracted from the ASME B31.4 code.

 Figure 1, Material Standards Table Extracted from ASME B31.4